 – Dr. Sanjay Ghosh appointed core faculty member

 None of the growth of the institute would have been possible without the active involvement of members of the Governing Body, IBAB.
-In particular we wish to thank Ms. Kiran Mazumdar-Shaw, Chairperson of the Vision Group, Prof. K. VijayRaghavan, Secretary Department of Biotechnology (GoI) and the successive dynamic secretaries in the Department of IT, BT & S&T, Government of Karnataka for their assistance in our moments of need.
+In particular we wish to thank Ms. Kiran Mazumdar-Shaw, Chairperson of the Vision Group, Prof. K. VijayRaghavan, (former) Secretary Department of Biotechnology (GoI) and now Principal Scientific Advisor to the Government of India and the successive dynamic secretaries in the Department of IT, BT & S&T, Government of Karnataka for their assistance in our moments of need.